Katherine Helmond, from 'Who's the Boss?' and 'Soap,' has died at 89

 Helmond picked up her seventh Emmy nomination in 2002 for her work on "Everybody Loves Raymond," playing the on-screen mom of Patricia Heaton.

-Helmond said she relished the role of the older, sexually-liberated woman she played on "Who's the Boss?"
+Helmond had said she relished the role of Mona Robinson, the older, sexually-liberated woman she played on "Who's the Boss?"

 “I thought Mona was terrific,” the actress once told People magazine about her "Boss" character.
 “She wasn’t a slut, but suddenly in her life she had the freedom to flirt and date.
 I hope I projected a positive image to older women."